 - These headers give additional information about the response, like its real location (Location:), or about the server itself, like its name and version (Server:).
 New response headers cannot be officially added without increasing the version number of the HTTP protocol, but new response headers can be used if both the server and the client agree on their meaning.
 In that case, a server should not assume that they will be handled adequately by the client; unknown response headers are handled as entity headers.

 - These headers give more information about the body of the entity, like its length (Content-Length:), an identifying hash (Content-MD5:), or its MIME-type (Content-Type:).
 New entity headers can be added without increasing the version number of the HTTP protocol.

-Headers can also be grouped according to how caching and non-caching proxies handle them:
+Headers can also be grouped according to how proxies handle them:

 - End-to-end headers

-- These headers must be transmitted to the final recipient of the message; that is, the server for a request message or the client for a response message.
-Such a header means that intermediate proxies must retransmit it unmodified and also that caches must store it.
+- These headers must be transmitted to the final recipient of the message; that is, the server for a request or the client for a response.
+Intermediate proxies must retransmit end-to-end headers unmodified and caches must store them.

 - Hop-by-hop headers

 - These headers are meaningful only for a single transport-level connection and must not be retransmitted by proxies or cached.
 Such headers are: Connection:, Keep-Alive:, Proxy-Authenticate:, Proxy-Authorization:, TE:, Trailers:, Transfer-Encoding: and Upgrade:.
 Note that only hop-by-hop headers may be set using the Connection: general header.